rtuszik/KoalaKeys/README.md

 - Categorized shortcuts with descriptions for easy reference
 - Clickable shortcuts that highlight corresponding keys on the keyboard
 - Index page for quick access to all your cheatsheets
-- Search and sort functionality to find the right cheatsheet quickly
+- Search functionality to find shortcuts quickly
 - Responsive design for both cheatsheets and index page
 - Support for different keyboard layouts and system mappings
 - Dark mode toggle for comfortable viewing in any environment

 ## Requirements

-- Python 3.x
+- Python 3.7+
-- PyYAML
-- Jinja2

 ## Installation